modernxmpp/modernxmpp/docs/client/groupchat.md

 Local nickname
 : (Optional, not recommended[^local-nickname]) A nickname previously configured by the user in this client instance.

-JID username
+XMPP address username
-: The username portion of the user's JID (i.e. before the '@').
+: The username portion of the user's XMPP address (i.e. before the '@').

 ### Other user's names